torkhau/user-role-manager/README.md

   - `GET /users` — fetches the list of users
   - `GET /roles` — retrieves available role types
   - `PATCH /users/:id/roles` — updates user roles; validates session and denies access if the current user is not an administrator

+### UX Behavior

+- **Auto-save on blur** — the role selection component (`Select`) automatically triggers a save operation when the user clicks outside the dropdown.
+This ensures that changes are applied immediately without requiring an explicit "Save" action.
+- The update is sent to the backend via `PATCH /users/:id/roles`, and the application state reflects the new role assignment in real time.
+- If the current user loses Admin rights during this interaction, the session updates instantly and editing capabilities are revoked.

+###  Disclaimer

+This is a pet project intended for educational and architectural exploration.
+As such:

+- No `.env` file is used; sensitive values like passwords are stored in plain text for simplicity.
+- The session mechanism is a simplified prototype and does not use secure JWT tokens.
+- Authentication and role management are implemented for demonstration purposes only and should not be considered production-ready.

+Future improvements may include:

+- Secure password hashing and storage
+- JWT-based session handling
+- Environment variable management via `.env`
+- Role-based guards and access control middleware

+### Simulated Network Delay

+To test how the application behaves under slow network conditions, a built-in delay mechanism is available.

+- By default, all requests are executed without delay.
+- To enable artificial delay, open: `frontend/src/core/const/const.ts` and set the following constant: `export const FAKE_DELAY = false;` to `export const FAKE_DELAY = true;`.
+This will apply a 3000ms delay to all frontend requests, allowing you to observe loading indicators and UX behavior under simulated latency.

 ## Installation & Setup

 ### Clone the Repository